collin/carol-chung-editor/README.md

 A few items are not working correctly:

-* Currently multiple shapes can be highlighted simultaneously.
+* (fixed - 081920 12:17p PDT) Currently multiple shapes can be highlighted simultaneously.
 Initially I designed the feature this way and then saw in the specs it should be changed.
 I ran out of time to fix this.

 * Currently the only way to deselect shapes is to click outside of any shapes.
 The requirement to click a selected shape to deselect it is not implemented.
 Initially I forgot about the click to deselect requirement but when I implemented it and started to test the feature, it felt weird.
 Such as in this use case: